 Preparing Education for the Age of Artificial Intelligence

-Practical, evidence-based guidance for schools, colleges, educators and administrators navigating pedagogy in a world where AI is now part of the classroom.
+Practical, evidence-based guidance for educators and administrators navigating pedagogy in a world where AI is now part of the classroom.

 Students are using AI tools to study, write, solve problems, and learn in ways educators were never trained to manage.
 Institutions are facing dilemma about academic integrity, assessment design, critical thinking, and what it now means to learn.